skilld-labs/skilld-docker-container/README.md

 * `make info` - Show project info (IP).
 * `make chown` - Change permissions inside container.
 Use it in case you can not access files in _build_. folder from your machine.
 * `make exec` - docker exec into php container.
-* `make exec` - Devel + kint setup, and config for Twig debug mode.
+* `make devel` - Devel + kint setup, and config for Twig debug mode.